 Initial Contacts with the British

 The Portugese were actually the first European power to come into contact with India when Vasco de Gama sailed into Calicut in 1498.
 After that date, Portugese ships would frequently return to Europe laden with spices and commodities that would fetch fabulous prices.
 Other European powers looked enviously at this stream of exotica coming from the Orient.
 Portugal managed to hold on to its preeminent position largely in part to the Treaty of Tordesillas of 1494.
 This treaty had been created to divide the New Worlds between the Catholic countries of Portugal and Spain.
 In effect they had carved up these New Worlds with Spain receiving a monopoly of power in most of South America and Portugal in the Indies.
-Working together, the two Catholic countries were able to maintain an effective blockade of these new markets for the majority of the sixteenth century.
+Working together, the two Catholic countries were able to maintain an effective blockade of these new markets for the majority of the Sixteenth Century.

 The lure of potential wealth of the East was too much for the rising Protestant powers of England and Holland.
 The English began to look for a Northern route to the Indies.
 The Treaty of Tordesillas specifically stated that Portugese and Spanish monopolies were only in effect south of the Cape Verde Islands.
 An English company was chartered to undertake just such an expedition. in 1553 Sir Hugh Willoughby set off to find the Northern Passage to India.
 Two years later the crew were found dead on the Siberian coastline.
 It dawned on the English that there was no northern route to the Indies.
 Therefore an alternative scheme was hatched.
 In 1554, a royal charter was granted to the Muscovy company.
 This company was set up to explore the possibility of trade through Russia to Persia.
 Although economically expensive to transport goods this way, the company did actually achieve a modicum of success and allowed some Indian products to be transported back to Northern Europe.
-The company actually survived until the latter stages of the eighteenth century.
+The company actually survived until the latter stages of the Eighteenth Century.

 Ships would always prove to be a more economically viable way of trading with India.
 And, as the English could not directly trade with India, its sailors resorted to buccaneering and piracy of the Portugese ships as they headed to Europe with their fabulously valuable cargoes.
 It was with the era of Drake and Cavendish looting and shooting their way around the world that the first cracks appeared in the Catholic monopoly.
 In fact, it was Drake's victory over the Spanish Armada in 1588 that really opened the floodgates.
 The Navies of the Catholic countries were no longer strong enough to ensure an effective blockade of their New Worlds.
 English and Dutch ships began to pass the Cape of Good Hope in increasing numbers.
 Both nations quickly established Chartered companies to exploit the commercial possiblities presented to them.
 The English East India Company was established in 1600.
 The EIC would lead the vanguard for British political power in India.